LMSystems-ai/cloud-coding/docs/Local_Reference.md

-# LMSYS Python SDK — `Local` Class Reference
+# cloudcode Python SDK — `Local` Class Reference

-The `Local` class is the primary entry point for using the LMSYS (Aider) Python SDK in your projects.
-It provides methods to run AI-assisted coding tasks, manage files, track costs/credits, and interact with the LMSYS API.
+The `Local` class is the primary entry point for using the cloudcode (Aider) Python SDK in your projects.
+It provides methods to run AI-assisted coding tasks, manage files, track costs/credits, and interact with the cloudcode API.

 ---